scthornton/scthornton.github.io/_posts/2025-07-09-securing-ai-agents-prisma-airs-mcp.md

 - **Greater Tool Access**: Integration with enterprise systems will become deeper
 - **Regulatory Scrutiny**: AI governance needs will intensify

+Prisma AIRS positions you to conquer these challenges head-on.
+The upcoming **Cortex Cloud WAAS integration (May 2025)** will bring enterprise-scale functionality such as:

+- Protocol-level validation for all MCP communications
+- Next-generation threat intelligence from Unit 42
+- Predictive security with ML-based threat modeling

 ## **Conclusion: Security as an Enabler, Not a Barrier**

 It's only when organizations feel secure about their security posture that the transformative promise of AI agents can become a reality.
 Prisma AIRS not only protects against danger---it enables innovation by providing the security platform necessary for far-reaching AI rollouts.